pfunks/TCTest/test_faq.md

 ## How many new tokens are generated by the blockchain?

 Starting with the network's 16th hard fork in December 2016, Steem began creating new tokens at a yearly inflation rate of 9.5%.
-The inflation rate decreases at a rate of 0.01% every 250,000 blocks, and will continue decreasing at this rate until the overall inflation rate reaches 0.95%.
-This will take approximately 20.5 years from the time hard fork 16 went into effect.
+The inflation rate decreases at a rate of 0.01% every 250,000 blocks, or about 0.5% per year.
+The inflation will continue decreasing at this pace until the overall inflation rate reaches 0.95%.
+This will take about 20.5 years from the time hard fork 16 went into effect.

+## What is the difference between STEEM, STEEM Power, and Steem Dollars?

+**STEEM** - STEEM is the base liquid currency token in the platform.
+STEEM can be powered up into STEEM Power, traded for Steem Dollars, and transferred to other accounts.
+It is a cryptocurrency token, similar to Bitcoin.

+**STEEM Power** - STEEM Power (abbreviated SP) is a measurement of how much influence a user has in the Steem network.
+The more STEEM Power a user holds, the more they can influence the value of posts and comments.
+STEEM Power is less liquid.
+If a user wishes to “Power Down” SP, they will receive equal distributions of the STEEM weekly, over a 13 week period.

+**Steem Dollars** - Steem Dollars (commonly abbreviated SBD) are liquid stable-value currency tokens designed to be pegged to $1 USD.
+Steem Dollars can be traded with STEEM, and transferred to other accounts for commerce or exchange.
+Steem Dollars may also be converted into STEEM in a process that takes 3.5 days.
+Steem Dollars can be used to buy things in marketplaces, such as PeerHub.com.

+## What is Powering Down and Powering Up?

+**Powering Up** - If you have STEEM tokens, you can power them up to STEEM Power to get more voting influence on posts and comments.
+Having more STEEM Power also increases the amount of curation rewards and interest that you can earn.
+More SP also grants more influence on approving Steem witnesses.

+**Powering Down** - If you have STEEM Power, you can Power Down to turn it into liquid STEEM.
+The system will transfer 1/13 of your STEEM Power to STEEM each week for about three months (13 weeks), starting 1 week from the time it is started.
+However, you will lose your influence in the network proportionally to how much is powered down, so think about it carefully.
+Power downs can be stopped at any time.

 ## What is the reward pool?

-Every day, a fixed amount of STEEM is allocated to the network reward fund, commonly called the "reward pool."
-These are the tokens that get distributed to authors and curators for posting and voting on content.
+Every day, a fixed amount of STEEM tokens are allocated to the network reward fund, commonly called the "reward pool."
+These get distributed to authors and curators for posting and voting on content.

 ## How are the new tokens distributed?